Sybilai/Pong-env/README.md

 ![Gif](http://i.imgur.com/pu14E9H.gif)

 Every player has his own edge and paddle.
-Paddle's position is a value between `[0, (edge's length - paddle's length)]` which represents where is the left point of the paddle.
+Paddle's position is a value between `[0, (edge's length - paddle's length)]` which represents where is the left point of the paddle on the edge.
 Paddle has width, height, speed, distance between paddle and edge, and position on edge, so keep an eye on all of them.

 Balls are different.
 For each one you get the position and the linearVelocity.